A.G. Schimel announces bid for re-election

-MADISON (WKOW) -- Wisconsin Attorney General Brad Schimel has officially kicked off his re-election campaign.
+Madison (WQOW) -- Attorney General Brad Schimel (R-WI) has officially kicked off his re-election campaign.

 Schimel has served as attorney general since 2015.